gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

         rs.getDouble("price"));
 ```

 Now we are ready to create the methods that are used in the test.
 Let's start with the `readAll()`.
 It should return a `List<Product>` and then we can write the query as `SELECT * FROM catalog` and use the rowMapper to map that into `Product` objects.
-Our method should look like this (click to add it):
+Our method should look like this (copy and paste the following code under the comment `//TODO: Create a method for returning all products`):

 ```java
 public List<Product> readAll() {